abdulsalamhamandoush22/abdulsalamhamandoush22/README.md

 ### Projects:
 - **RESTful API for E-Commerce:** Engineered a robust RESTful API using Node.js and Express for an e-commerce platform, enabling seamless interactions between the front-end and the database.
 - **User Authentication System:** Designed and implemented a secure user authentication and authorization system for a web application, enhancing data privacy and user experience.
-- [**Event Creation Website:**(https://github.com/abdulsalamhamandoush22/rcdd-capstone-impakt)] A web app that lets users create and manage events easily.
+- [**Event Creation Website**](https://github.com/abdulsalamhamandoush22/rcdd-capstone-impakt): A web app that lets users create and manage events easily.
 Built with Node.js, Express, and MongoDB.

 ### Coding Languages & Frameworks:
 - **Proficient in:** JavaScript, Python, typeScript, c.
-- **Backend Expertise:** Node.js, Express, Mongodb.
+- **Backend Expertise:** Node.js, Express, MongoDB.

 ### Interested in:
 - ⚙️ Building efficient backend architectures and APIs that drive seamless user experiences.